celtic426/blog/_posts/2020-01-12-current-location-scripts.md

 ---
 layout: post
-title: 'How to get your current location using Bash or Node.js'
+title: 'How to get your current city using Bash or Node.js'
 tags: [save, persist, file, node.js, script]
 ---

-We look at creating a script, in bash and Node.js, to calculate your current city by making a request to the [IPinfo](https://ipinfodb.com/) API (no sign-up required).
+We look at creating a script, using bash or Node.js, to calculate your current city using the [IPinfo](https://ipinfodb.com/) API (no sign-up required).

 ## Bash